MobiliyaTechnologies/SecurityAndSurveillance/documentation/Deployment-Guide.md

 ### 3.3 Certificate Creation for Traffic Manager

+**Note: The following steps are required for Standard and Premium Solutions only**
 1. The Web App can be accessed with Traffic Manager URL but since the Traffic Manager has **http** protocol we need to redirect it to **https**.
 To redirect the http of Traffic Manager URL to https configure an SSL Certificate for your Azure App Service.

 2. Click on **+Add** (icon) in the Resource Group.